sebastialonso/page_adams/README.md

 That's it.
 Now you can call `Article.page 5` to get the fifth page of paginated results.

-`page` returns a hash of the following structure:
+`page` returns a hash with the following structure:
 ~~~ruby
 > Article.page 0
 => {:records=>#<ActiveRecord::Relation [#<Article id: 1>]>, :current_page=>1, :total_pages=>4}